rigdev/docs/docs/cluster/manage-admin-users.md

 # Manage Admin Users using the Admin CLI

-## Overview

 Admin users can login to the dashboard and perform requests to the cluster using the CLI.
 The admin CLI is embedded into the Rig backend container.

 ## Creating Admin Users
-Create admin users by running the following command in your Docker container og Kubernetes pod:
+Create admin users by running the following command in your Docker container or Kubernetes pod:
 <Tabs>
 <TabItem value="docker" label="Docker">